 - Remain true to yourself and follow your passion.
 Don’t create products just because people will buy them.
 Make and sell the items you love.
 But first, ask yourself if people will like them too.
 If you believe they will, then go ahead and open your Etsy shop.

 - Figuring out the right business name can be hard.
-If you want help with your shop name, check out this article.
+If you want help with your shop name.

 - It will take time for you to get the hang of a business.
 If you’re not getting enough views or sales of your items, try out new titles or descriptions.
 Tweaking your prices might jumpstart sales.